-Can we imagine a system in the IT industry which does not give its administrators a full view of the user actions?
+Can we imagine a system in the IT industry that does not give its administrators a full view of the user’s actions?
 What if an organization fails to monitor the session activities of its users, especially internal users who have privileged rights, and a data breach happens in such a situation?
 What if an important functionality of an application breaks or stops working?
 Or, what if a hacker makes it to one of your machines?

 What exactly is an Audit Trail?

 An audit trail consists of a set of records that documents every step in a business transaction chronologically.
 The user audit trail will be the most valuable information that will help provide a complete activity timeline of what the user did from login to logout.